 Glaoim trasna na dtonnta

 LISTEN TO THE POEM HERE:

 Ní neart go cur le chéile There is no strength without unity

 Oscailt do chroí, éist liom Open your heart, listen to me

 Glaoim trasna na dtonnta I call out across the waves

 Here in Ireland, as it is in many other countries, our mythology is rich and multilayered.
 The goddess Clíodhna is associated with love, beauty, and the sea.

 She had three coloured birds who were vibrant both in colour and in voice: their sweet song healed the sick.
 After leaving Tír na nÓg to be with Ciabhán, her mortal lover, Cliodhna fell under the spell of music and slept so deeply that she was “taken” by a wave at Glandore harbour in County Cork.
 The tide there became known as ‘Tonn Chlíodhna’ (Irish: pronounced ‘town Clee on ah‘) or ‘Clíodhna’s Wave'[i]

 Some versions of the myth depict Cliodhna’s drowning.
 Other story tellers describe her ambiguously as being ‘taken away’.

 The first time that I saw massive piles of plastic on a beach was in Morocco.
 Every morning I left my apartment in the dark and went to work in the next village under a canopy of stars.
-As the sun came up I led morning yoga practice, facing the ocean and worshipping all that was visible.
+As the sun came up I led morning yoga practice, facing the ocean.
 Later, I would see endless plastic rubbish on the sand and shreds of it hanging off trees.